christophergaldi6/Data_Science/README.md

 ## Homework 1
 ### Exploring and Visualizing Data

-Assignment using Pandas and Numpy packages utilizing scatterplots, line graphs, and other strategies to expand the data and effectively portraying it.
+Assignment using Pandas and Numpy packages, scatterplots, line graphs, and other strategies to expand the data sets and effectively portraying them to analyze.

 ## Homework 2
 ### Linear Regression Models

 ## Homework 3
 ### Logistic Regression Models